neurodata/ProgLearn/docs/contributing.rst

 Pull Request Checklist
 ----------------------

-We recommended that your contribution complies with the following rules before you submit a pull request:
+We recommended that your contribution complies with the following rules (which are a brief summary of [The Bits and Brains PR Checlist](https://bitsandbrains.io/2020/10/05/pr-checklist) before you submit a pull request:

 -  Follow the `coding-guidelines <#coding-guidelines>`__.